The Black Cauldron (film)

-The Black Cauldron is a 1985 American animated dark fantasy adventure film produced by Walt Disney Productions.
-It is loosely based on the first two books in The Chronicles of Prydain series of novels, which are in turn based on Welsh mythology.
-The film was directed by Ted Berman and Richard Rich, and features the ensemble voice cast of Grant Bardsley, Susan Sheridan, Freddie Jones, Nigel Hawthorne, Arthur Malet, John Byner, Phil Fondacaro, and John Hurt, with John Huston serving as the narrator for the prologue.
+The Black Cauldron is a 1985 American animated fantasy adventure film loosely based on the first two books in The Chronicles of Prydain series of novels, and directed by Ted Berman and Richard Rich.
+Produced by Walt Disney Feature Animation, it stars Grant Bardsley, Susan Sheridan, Freddie Jones, Nigel Hawthorne, Arthur Malet, John Byner, Phil Fondacaro, and John Hurt, with John Huston serving as the narrator for the prologue.

-Set in the mythical land of Prydain during the Early Middle Ages, the film centers on a wicked emperor known as the Horned King, who hopes to secure an ancient magical cauldron that will aid him in his desire to conquer the world.
-He is opposed by young swineherder Taran, the young Princess Eilonwy, the harp-playing bard Fflewddur Fflam, and a friendly wild creature named Gurgi, who seek to destroy the cauldron to prevent the Horned King from ruling the world.

 Disney acquired the film rights to the books in 1973, with production beginning in 1980.
 It was originally scheduled to be released at Christmas 1984, but several scenes, particularly in the film's climax, were found to be disturbing to children during a test screening.
 The newly appointed Walt Disney Studios chairman Jeffrey Katzenberg ordered the scenes to be cut, which caused its release to be delayed to 1985.
 It was the first Disney animated film to receive a PG rating, as well as the first Disney animated film to feature computer-generated imagery.

-The Black Cauldron was released by Buena Vista Distribution on July 24, 1985.
+The Black Cauldron was released by Buena Vista Pictures Distribution on July 24, 1985.
 The film received mixed reviews from critics.
 Being the most expensive animated film ever made at the time, it was a box-office bomb, grossing just $21 million against a budget of $44 million and putting the future of Disney's animation department in jeopardy.
-Because of its commercial failure, Disney did not release the film on home media until 1997.
+Because of its commercial failure, Disney did not release the film on home media until 1998.
 It has since gained a cult following.